dimmyvi/tigress-requirements/draft-tigress-requirements.md

 - (Req-P2P) A goal of credential transfer covered in this document SHALL include transfer from one device to another (group sharing SHALL not be a goal).
 - (Req-Security) Solution SHOULD provide security of the provisioning data transferred (confidentiality, integrity and availability).
 - (Req-Revoke) Solution SHALL maintain access control, allowing Sender to revoke before the share has been accepted, and for Receiver to end transfer at any time.
-- (Req-ArbitraryFormat) The solution SHALL support arbitrary message formats to support both keys that implement published specifications like {{CCC-Digital-Key-30}} as well as proprietary implementations of digital keys.
+- (Req-ArbitraryFormat) The solution SHALL support arbitrary message formats to support both digital keys that implement public standards like CCC as well as proprietary implementations of digital keys.
-- (Req-UnderstoodFormat) Both Sender application and Receiver application MUST be able to recognize the format.
-- (Req-RoundTrips) Solution SHALL allow for multiple round trips or multiple reads/writes between one set of Sender and Receiver devices.
+- (Req-RoundTrips) Solution SHALL allow for stateful requests between Sender and Receiver to support stateful actions like key signing requests.
-- (Req-Preview) Solution SHOULD allow for extensibility and discoverable extensions (preview of share invitation).
+- (Req-Preview) Solution SHOULD allow for receiver to know what is being added to their digital wallet.

 ## Intermediary server requirments
 If the solution requires an intermediary server, it should have the following requirements.

 - (Req-Privacy) An Intermediary server SHALL not be able to correlate users between exchanges, or create a social graph.
 Intermediary server shall not be an arbiter of Identity.
 - (Req-Notify) Solution SHOULD support a notification mechanism to inform devices on the content update on Intermediary server.
-- (Req-IntermediaryProvision) An Intermediary server MUST not be able to provision credential on their own.
 - (Req-Opaque) Message content between Sender and Receiver MUST be opaque to an Intermediary.
 - (Req-IntermediaryAttestation) An Intermediary SHALL implement mechanisms to prevent abuse by share initiating device, verifying that the device is in good standing and content generated by the sender device can be trusted by the Intermediary.
 The trust mechanism could be proprietary or publicly verifiable ( e.g. WebAuthN).
 - (Req-ReceiverTrust) The Receiver device SHOULD be able to evaluate the trustworthiness of the Intermediary using a list of trusted/approved intermediaries.